 COVID-19 in pets is rare.
 There have been a few cases of dogs and cats in the U.S. that have tested positive for COVID-19, and according to the Centers for Disease Control and Prevention (CDC), most of those pets had close contact with people with COVID-19.
 However, according to the CDC at this time, there is no evidence that pets play a significant role in spreading the virus that causes COVID-19 in humans.

-We know dogs, cats, and some other mammals have their own versions of Coronavirus, including both those that cause GI syndromes (vomiting and diarrhea, mostly in very young puppies and kittens) and upper respiratory syndromes.
+We know dogs, cats, and some other mammals have their own versions of coronavirus, including both those that cause GI syndromes (vomiting and diarrhea, mostly in very young puppies and kittens) and upper respiratory syndromes.
 There are two forms of coronavirus in cats, the enteric form, and the FIP form – both wet and dry.
 FIP and enteric coronavirus in cats also do not appear to be related to the current outbreak in humans.
 The two diseases cannot be easily distinguished between.
 The disease is named “coronavirus” as the virus appears to be crown-like in electron microscope images.

-What you need to know about coronavirus:
+What you need to know about coronavirus/COVID-19:

-- Dogs, cats, and some other mammals have their own versions of coronavirus which is different from the human version.
+1. Dogs, cats, and some other mammals have their own versions of coronavirus which is different from the human version.